 Step 2 – Apply the First coat of Oxidizing Copper Paint

-Next, paint on the first coat of Metal Effects Oxidizing Copper Paint and let dry for 30-minutes.
+Next, paint on the first coat of Metal Effects Oxidizing Copper Paint and let dry for 30 minutes.

 Now for the fun part!
 Paint on the second and final coat of Metal Effects Oxidizing Copper Paint and spray on the Metal Effects Patina Aging Solution while the copper paint is still wet.
+Be careful not to get it on your skin.

-How My Frying Pan Planter Upcycle Came out
+How My Frying Pan Planter Upcycle Came Out

 It took about an hour for my planter to dry completely and to see the full green patina effect but it did start changing after a few minutes once I spritzed it with the Metal Effects Patina Aging Solution.